-As the nation’s largest four-year public university system, the California State University must present a coherent, professional and consistent voice in all its materials.
-This style guide provides recommended usage on words, phrases and punctuation when writing about and for the CSU.
+As the nation’s largest four-year public higher education system, the California State University is committed to upholding a standard of eloquence, inclusivity and professionalism in its communication materials.
+This CSU style guide (updated August 2020) provides recommended usage on words, phrases and punctuation when writing about and for the university.
 If a style is not noted, please refer to the current

 Learn how to use the best terminology when writing about the pandemic.